-Monotypes and collographs are two forms of printmaking that favor organic, gestural, textural, and ephemeral marks and imagery.
-They are also incredibly immediate, playful, and multi-faceted type of printmaking, and therefore well suited to first time printmakers and artists who typically work with paint, mixed media, and sculpture.
+Monoprinting is a form of printmaking that favors organic, gestural, textural, and ephemeral marks and imagery.
+This process is incredibly immediate, playful, and a multi-faceted type of printmaking, and therefore well suited to first time printers and artists who typically work with paint, mixed media, and sculpture.
 These prints usually begin from a sheet of plexiglass as the foundation.
 Through working additively and reductively with ink, crayons, water or solvents, and stencils, students can capture a large range of aesthetics from subtle tonality to gritty textures to minimal formal forms.